 During the conference, I met with several heads of family offices and investment banking units who were making impact investments as part of their portfolio.
 They were seeking advice on where and how to invest in order to achieve a strong societal impact.
 In particular, they asked for frameworks that could help them in selecting impact investments.
 This is a frequent request from impact investors, reflecting a gap in our knowledge.
-While the selection criteria for traditional investments is well understood (expected risk-adjusted return) and there are strategy frameworks to analyze industry profitability (such as Porter’s Five Forces framework), there is no practical framework to assess the likelihood that an investment will have a strong positive impact in society.
+While the selection criteria for traditional investments is well understood (expected risk-adjusted return) and there are strategy frameworks to analyse industry profitability (such as Porter’s Five Forces framework), there is no practical framework to assess the likelihood that an investment will have a strong positive impact in society.
 Drawing from my experience with more than 400 social entrepreneurs whom I met during the INSEAD Social Entrepreneurship Program (ISEP), I presented at the conference a framework for assessing the potential for societal impact.

 The essence of social entrepreneurship is to develop, validate and scale a sustainable solution to a societal problem[i].
-Thus, it is critical for an investor in social entrepreneurship to analyze both the societal problem being addressed and the nature of the proposed solution.
+Thus, it is critical for an investor in social entrepreneurship to analyse both the societal problem being addressed and the nature of the proposed solution.